 103 on participatory design: best practices for online, in-person, and hybrid sessions

-As our first hybrid event, RightsCon Costa Rica will introduce a slate of brand-new and expanded options for our program and session formats.
-If you plan to submit a session proposal for consideration, but aren’t sure where to start, take a look at our Guide to a Successful Proposal, and read on for tips and advice on session design and facilitation, with best practices adapted for online, in-person, and hybrid environments.
+If you plan to submit a session proposal for consideration, but aren’t sure where to start, take a look at our Guide to a Successful Proposal, and read on for tips and guidance on session design and facilitation, with best practices adapted for online, in-person, and hybrid environments.

 Online, in-person, or hybrid: which is best?